A finite volume scheme for the local sensing chemotaxis model: Introduction

 with $r\ge 0$.
 In \cite{HeNeVa23}, a meshless method based on Generalized Finite Difference is developed to approximate the quasi-stationary case ($\eps=0$) for a quite broad range of motilities gamma, including in particular~\eqref{1.motility}.
 It is shown that this method is convergent when the growth parameter $r$ is large enough, a condition under which the solutions are known to relax towards the homogeneous steady state.
 We also mention the work \cite{BrPa24} where computer-assisted proofs are developed to study the steady states of the system~\eqref{1.eqv} and~\eqref{1.equ_growth} for one dimensional domains and with $r\ge 0$ (for quite arbitrary motilities $\gamma$): with this method the authors obtain at once the existence of non-homogeneous steady states and the validation of their numerical approximation, and provide bifurcation diagrams.

-Our goal here is to propose a numerical scheme for the evolutionary system~\eqref{1.equ}--\eqref{1.motility} providing a faithful approximation of the solutions in various regimes, including away from the homogeneous stabilization regime.
-To achieve this goal we aim for a scheme that preserves the main structural features of the equation (mass conservation, entropy dissipation, non-negativity of solutions), in order to ensure good stability properties, with a computational cost that is as low as possible.
+Our goal here is to propose a numerical scheme for the evolutionary system~\eqref{1.equ}--\eqref{1.motility} providing a faithful approximation of the solutions in various regimes, including away from the homogeneous stabilization regime { and including both the full system ($\eps>0$) and the quasi-stationary asymptotic.} To achieve this goal we aim for a scheme that preserves the main structural features of the equation (mass conservation, entropy dissipation, non-negativity of solutions), in order to ensure good stability properties, with a computational cost that is as low as possible.